Skip to content

 • disconnect is called when the server is shutting down.
 The connector should free up any resources that it holds since it is not needed any more.
 Once disconnect has been called the context is no longer valid.

-Therefore, you are looking to implement the start, refresh and disconnect methods in your integration connector, and optionally overriding the engage method if your connector issues blocking calls.
+Therefore, you are typically looking to implement the start, refresh and disconnect methods in your integration connector, and optionally overriding the engage method if your connector issues blocking calls.

 Designing your integration connector